sureshvenkatesan1/usingJFrogCLI/Xray/builds/builddiff-vul-compare-get-impacted-repo-paths/readme.md

 # Build Vulnerability Impact Path Analyzer

-This script analyzes the security vulnerability differences between two builds and identifies the impacted repository paths of artifacts.
+This script analyzes  security vulnerability differences between two build versions of a software build.
+It identifies the impacted repository paths of artifacts and maps these impacted paths to their actual repository locations.

 ## Purpose